KayCalBee/KayCalBee.github.io/content/resume.md

 **[*Personal Blog*](https://www.KayCalBee.com)** (2021-present)

-- Authored a series of articles covering a wide variety of topics and tools related to technology like PHP, WordPress, Ruby, Linux, Docker, and Privacy.
+- Authored a series of articles covering a wide variety of topics and tools related to technology and cyber security like Linux, Docker, Metasploit, Burpsuite, and CTF writeups.

 ## Education

 ___

-### Some, Pierce College

-- 4.0 GPA
-- Deans List
-- Member of xyz club, etc.
-- I didn't really go to college so I don't know what you would put here.
+### High School Diploma, Spanaway Lake High School
+2009-2012, Spanaway WA

+- President of the FIRST Robotics team, 2012.